zmcartor/homestead-guide/source/ethereum-clients/go-ethereum/index.rst

 go-expanse
 ################################################################################

-The go-expanse client is commonly referred to as **geth**, which is the the command line interface for running a full expanse node implemented in Go.
-By installing and running geth, you can take part in the expanse frontier live network and:
+The go-expanse client is commonly referred to as **gexp**, which is the the command line interface for running a full expanse node implemented in Go.
+By installing and running gexp, you can take part in the expanse frontier live network and:

 * mine real ether
 * transfer funds between addresses